kosmicengine/kosmic/modules/voyscript/README.md

 3. Primarily an interpreted scripting language: it is compiled to VoyScript byte code and interpreted in a VoyScript virtual machine.
 It is meant to be easy to use and develop gameplay in.
 It is not meant for CPU-intensive algorithms or data processing, and is not optimized for it.
 For that, [C#](https://docs.kosmicengine.org/en/stable/tutorials/scripting/c_sharp/c_sharp_basics.html) or [KSExtension](https://docs.kosmicengine.org/en/stable/tutorials/scripting/ksextension/what_is_ksextension.html) may be used.

-## Integration into Godot
+## Integration into Kosmic

-VoyScript is integrated into Godot as a module.
-Since modules are optional, this means that Godot may be built without VoyScript and work perfectly fine without it!
+VoyScript is integrated into Kosmic as a module.
+Since modules are optional, this means that Kosmic may be built without VoyScript and work perfectly fine without it!

-The VoyScript module interfaces with Godot's codebase by inheriting from the engine's scripting-related classes.
-New languages inherit from [`ScriptLanguage`](/core/object/script_language.h), and are registered in Godot's [`ScriptServer`](/core/object/script_language.h).
+The VoyScript module interfaces with Kosmic's codebase by inheriting from the engine's scripting-related classes.
+New languages inherit from [`ScriptLanguage`](/core/object/script_language.h), and are registered in Kosmic's [`ScriptServer`](/core/object/script_language.h).
 Scripts, referring to a file containing code, are represented in the engine by the `Script` class.
 Instances of that script, which are used at runtime when actually executing the code, inherit from [`ScriptInstance`](/core/object/script_instance.h).

-To access Godot's internal classes, VoyScript uses [`ClassDB`](/core/object/class_db.h). `ClassDB` is where Godot registers classes, methods and properties that it wants exposed to its scripting system.
+To access Kosmic's internal classes, VoyScript uses [`ClassDB`](/core/object/class_db.h). `ClassDB` is where Kosmic registers classes, methods and properties that it wants exposed to its scripting system.
 This is how VoyScript understands that `Node2D` is a class it can use, and that it has a `get_parent()` method.

 [Built-in VoyScript methods](https://docs.kosmicengine.org/en/latest/classes/class_@voyscript.html#methods) are defined and exported by [`VoyScriptUtilityFunctions`](voyscript_utility_functions.h), whereas [global scope methods](https://docs.kosmicengine.org/en/latest/classes/class_%2540globalscope.html) are registered in [`Variant::_register_variant_utility_functions()`](/core/variant/variant_utility.cpp).